Articles

 rye wrap claude

-The wrapper pattern matters because it avoids two common mistakes.
-First, it does not accidentally proxy your whole workstation while you are testing.
-Second, it ensures the agent process sees the proxy variables from launch time.
-Many CLI and IDE runtimes read proxy and trust settings only once, during process startup.
+The wrapper pattern avoids two easy mistakes.
+It does not proxy your whole workstation while you are testing, and it makes sure the agent sees the proxy variables at launch.
+Many CLI and IDE runtimes read proxy and trust settings once, during startup.

 Codex Has Different Trust Knobs